What ONETrack International Does

 · Gather testimonials from the community on the perception of orphanages, orphans, professionals working in child protection, and the social stigmas of vulnerable families.

 · Identify and meet stakeholders in the community working with orphan-care and child services.
-Identify their relationships and overlap of work.

 · Understand the economic setting of the community.